raviqqe/monza-editor/README.md

 ### Syntax highlighting

-Instead of providing the default syntax highlighter, Monza editor lets you bring one of your own.
+Instead of providing the default syntax highlighter, Monza Editor lets you bring one of your own.
-You need to pass a `highlight` function which takes source code as a `string` and returns HTML-annotated code as a `string` on the initialization of Monza editor.
+You need to pass a `highlight` function which takes source code as a `string` and returns HTML-annotated code as a `string` on the initialization of Monza Editor.
 See [examples](https://raviqqe.com/monza-editor/#examples) and their source code for more details.

 ### CSS styling